nordseele/hans/doc/hardware_install.md

 The <u>SDA I2C is GPIO2 (which is pin 3)</u> and the <u>SCL I2C is GPIO3 (which is pin 5)</u>.
 Use <u>pin 9 for the GROUND</u> (GND).

+We also need to edit `/hans/settings.js` and change the bus number to 1.

 This is the full GPIO pinout diagram of a Raspberry PI Zero or RPI 3.
 Be extremely careful.
 You may seriously damage the Raspberry Pi and your modules if you connect a wire to the wrong GPIO.
 If you decide to try, you do this at your own risk.